 From premenstrual syndrome to pregnancy, women deal with many issues in life that are unique to their gender.
 Those life changes and other factors can lead women of all backgrounds and situations to experience mental health or addiction issues, and busy modern schedules don’t help.

-“I think what is sometimes difficult for people is to actually take time to look at what is going on in their lives,” says Janus Moncur, LCSW and Certified Clinical Trauma Professional at The Florida House Experience.
+“I think what is sometimes difficult for people is to actually take time to look at what is going on in their lives,” says Janus Moncur, LCSW and Certified Clinical Trauma Professional at FHE Health.

-Among other things, Moncur works with the Women’s Empowerment program at The Florida House Experience.
+Among other things, Moncur works with the Women’s Empowerment program at FHE Health.
 “One of the neatest things about it is to realize sometimes women become so isolated in their lives, they are afraid to reach out,” says Moncur.
 She says the program likes to talk about women helping women and that, in a group environment, women are able to speak about things they may not feel comfortable talking about in mixed company.
 She says they aren’t judged and are able to talk to people who understand what they’re going through.

 “So many times, we feel isolated and alone,” says Moncur.
 “We don’t realize there are people who are going through the same types of things.”

 To help women understand some of the common events that can lead to mental health and substance abuse issues, Moncor provides some insight on five major areas of life and the changes to them that impact women’s mental health.